ukcp-data/ukcp18-data-factory/recipes/ukcp18/ls2-instructions.md

  - title: A succinct description of what is in the dataset.
  - version: "v<YYYYMMDD>" - where the date (<YYYYMMDD>) is an agreed date set the same for ALL files in this data set (i.e. all those with the same <dataset_id>.

 Currently being discussed with Fai *et al*:
  - project: *** "ukcp18" or "UKCP" ***?

-Additionally, you can add more global attributes as you wish.

 ## 7. NetCDF properties